ChrisHirsch/kuberhealthy-storage-check/README.md

 Container resource requests are set to `15 millicores` of CPU and `20Mi` units of memory and use the Alpine image `alpine:3.11` for the `Job` and a default of `1Gi` for the `PVC`.
 If the environment variable `CHECK_STORAGE_PVC_SIZE` is set then the value of that will be used instead of the default.

-By default, the nodes of the cluster will be discovered and only those nodes that are `untainted`, in a `Ready` state and not in the role of `master` will be used.
+By default, the nodes of the cluster will be discovered and only those nodes that are `untainted` (or has taints that are all specified in `CHECK_TOLERATIONS`), in a `Ready` state and not in the role of `master` will be used.
 If node(s) need to be `ignored` for whatever reason, then the environment variable `CHECK_STORAGE_IGNORED_CHECK_NODES` should be used a space or comma separated list of nodes should be supplied.
 If `auto-discovery` is not desired, the environment variable `CHECK_STORAGE_ALLOWED_CHECK_NODES` can be used and a space or comma separated list of nodes that should be checked needs to be supplied.
 If `CHECK_STORAGE_ALLOWED_CHECK_NODES` is supplied and a node in that list matches a node in the ignored (`CHECK_STORAGE_IGNORED_CHECK_NODES`) list then that node will be ignored.

 By default, the storage check `Job` and initialize storage check `Job` will use Alpine's `alpine:3.11` image.
 If a different image is desired, use the environment variable `CHECK_STORAGE_IMAGE` or `CHECK_STORAGE_INIT_IMAGE` depending on which image should be changed.